-The NSW government has announced that rail services between Epping and Chatswood - the Macquarie line, which opened in 2009 - will be run as a shuttle service for four months and then closed for seven months for "upgrade" to carry the crewless single-deck trains which will run on the north-west rail link after it opens in about 2019.
+The NSW government has announced that rail services between Epping and Chatswood - the Macquarie line, which opened in 2009 - will be closed for seven months from 30 September 2018 for "upgrade" to carry the crewless single-deck trains which will run on the north-west rail link after it opens in 2019.
 Learn more ...

 This disruptive closure is not necessary.
 It could have been averted by retaining the existing double-deck trains on the Macquarie line and using the lower-level Epping platforms as an interchange.
 This might have been by converting one of the two platforms to single-deck and retaining the other for double-deck use.
 Another, more expensive, solution would have been building two new underground platforms at Epping to be a terminus for North-west Rail Link (NWRL) trains.
 There would have been other possibilities.